Updated May 23, 2020

 Violence and discrimination are a daily experience for people who are Black, indigenous and people of color.
 Racism and racist reactions to Black, indigenous, and people of color wearing face coverings is a reality.
 And yet we know face coverings can help people stay healthy and save lives.
 Multnomah County does not tolerate discrimination or violence toward individuals because of their race, ethnicity or identity.

 How to use cloth face covering

-- Cloth face coverings can be itchy.
-Don’t reach under the mask to touch your nose or mouth.
+Cloth face coverings can be itchy.
+Don’t reach under it to touch your nose or mouth.

 - The general public should not wear medical masks or N95 respirators.